-UNI’s Recycling and Reuse Technology Transfer Center (RRTTC) was statutorily created in 1992 (Iowa Code Chapter 268) to provide research, education and outreach to Iowa citizens, business and industry focusing on economic approaches to solving solid waste problems and serving the community with environmental education and outreach program.
+UNI’s Recycling and Reuse Technology Transfer Center (RRTTC) was created in 1992 to provide research, education, and outreach to Iowa citizens, business and industry focusing on economic approaches to solving solid waste problems and serving the community with environmental education and outreach program.
 Iowa communities and citizens continue to place a high value on protecting and properly stewarding natural resources, minimizing waste and educating citizens on opportunities to reduce waste and improve the environment.

 More information about the Center can be found here.

 Our funding request is status quo.